Bio

 After many years of being an activist with the Musicians’ Union (MU) and University and Colleges Union (UCU), Diljeet is now an Equality, Diversity and Inclusion Officer at the Musicians’ Union.
 She was a co-chair of the STUC Black Worker’s Committee in 2022, vice chair in 2021, and sat on the MU’s Executive Committee in 2021 and 2022.
 She was a branch chair for UCU in 2021-22, and involved in postgraduate organising prior to this.

 In 2017 she co-founded the Scottish-Asian Creative Artists’ Network (ScrAN), to address the issues specific to Scottish-Asians working in the creative industries in Scotland, and is a co-organiser of the Decolonising the Musical University conference that took place virtually in July 2020.
-Diljeet sits on Hal Leonard’s EDI Advisory Group, alongside other consultancy roles in the arts and cultural sectors.
 In 2021 Diljeet was invited to become a Fellow of the RSA (royal society for arts, manufactures and commerce), in recognition of her research and activism relating to race and gender issues in the music industry, and co-founding ScrAN.

 Leave a comment